Z5T1/isidore/doc/install.md

 #### Installation Directory

-Isidore uses a non-standard directory structure, so by default it installs to `/opt/isidore`.
-This directory can be changed by setting the `DESTDIR` variable via either the environment or an additional argument to the `make` command.
+By default Isidore installs to `/usr/local`.
+This directory can be changed by setting the `PREFIX` variable via either the environment or an additional argument to the `make` command.

 #### Perform the Installation